-Visionary architects to design the extension of Royal Far West’s Manly campus
+Visionary architects to design Royal Far West campus extension

 Architectural luminary and internationally-renowned architect, Glenn Murcutt AO, has been commissioned by Royal Far West, to design the approved master plan for our beachfront headquarters at Manly.
 Mr Murcutt will work closely with accomplished architect and designer, Angelo Candalepas of Candalepas Associates, to create a compelling and beautiful campus for RFW, to allow us to grow our valuable work for country kids in need and future-proof our service for the next 100 years.

 RFW CEO, Lindsay Cane AM says “Our vision is to deliver a beautifully integrated health and wellbeing “campus” that is inclusive, open and innovative.
 One that draws different people and local businesses together as a community to support our work of bringing vulnerable country kids to the beach to receive specialist health services while enjoying the warm hospitality of the local community.”

 “We chose to partner with Glenn and Angelo as they represent iconic, accomplished architectural talent for an iconic site.
 Not only are they globally acclaimed, but Glenn, as a former local, intimately knows the micro-climate, light and landscape of Manly.”

 Mr Murcutt said he was honoured to accept the commission and was excited to partner with RFW on our joint vision for the transformation of the site.

 “Having grown up in Clontarf and attended the former Manly Boys High School, I’ve been well aware of the great service provided by RFW over many decades and have recently seen the challenges they face with their growing service demand,” he explained.

 “By opening up the site, Angelo and I intend to deliver on RFW’s inspired vision of a wellbeing campus that will not only help secure RFW’s future in a highly responsible way, but also allow the charity to grow and help more and more country children.